Se Habla Español Toll Free 844-454-5608 | MX.Sales@sportek.com

 Step 4: Consider the Product's Lifecycle

-• Staple vs. Trend: Is your product a "staple" that will be in demand for a long time, or is it a "seasonal" trend that may only last a few months?
-A bulk purchase is a great choice for a staple product.
+Staple vs. Trend: Is your product a "staple" that will be in demand for a long time, or is it a "seasonal" trend that may only last a few months?
+Our nylon-spandex fabric guide and cotton-spandex fabric guide cover which blend types tend to be "evergreen" staples vs. more trend-driven choices.

 The Hybrid Approach: The Best of Both Worlds

-1. Start with a Small Purchase: Purchase a small, retail quantity of fabric to create a sample, test the fit, and get professional photos.
+Start with a Small Purchase: Purchase a small, retail quantity of fabric to create a sample, test the fit, and get professional photos.
+Use our how to sew stretch fabric guide for construction techniques at the sample stage.

 Conclusion